-To help raise awareness of their excellent work, the Schweitzer Institute organised a benefit concert for StreetVet at The Brunswick Live in Hove.
-All the proceeds raised on the night went directly to the Brighton team.
+To help raise awareness of their excellent work, the Schweitzer Institute organised a benefit concert for StreetVet, a local charity which provide medical aid to stray and homeless pets.

 This International Women’s Day, we celebrated the life of Helene Bresslau Schweitzer (1879-1957), one of the first female students at the University of Strasbourg and co-founder of the Schweitzer Hospital in Lambarene.

 This month, we've been raising money for Sussex Homeless Support (SHS), a local charity staffed entirely by volunteers.

 As well as their weekly Street Kitchen at the Clock Tower every Sunday afternoon, SHS also run a night shelter bus for all those in need.